nicklockwood/ShapeScript/Help/text.md

 ![Text with font](images/text-font.png)

 **Note:** Some fonts are inherently much more detailed than others, and may take a considerable time to generate.
-You may need to set the [detail](options.md#detail) option to a lower value for text than you would for other geometry.
+You may want to set the [detail](options.md#detail) option to a lower value for text than you would for other geometry.

 The font name you provide must match a font that is already installed on your system.
 If no matching fonts are found then an error will be raised.
 If you wish to load a font file directly, without installing it, you can pass the filename or path to the `font` command instead of the font name: